-JATA Mande Drum Workshop
+JATA Mande Drum Workshop: an adult ensemble groove

 Since Papa Ladji Camara introduced authentic Mande jenbe drumming to America in the mid-1950s, playing with Fodeba Keita’s Les Ballet Africains, the instrument has made its eminence known worldwide to the point of being a common sight from small town USA to rural China, and world major cities.
 Across the board, people have found the jenbe to be a strong and resonant vehicle for voicing their self-expression.